• Skip to primary navigation

 The Lunar New Year comes at just the right time - late January.
 I made a couple of Chinese inspired meals and the stir fries and rice were a welcome change!

-You could increase the amount of pork if you want to make the dish closer to a main dish.
+• You could increase the amount of pork if you want to make the dish closer to a main dish.
 I increased the pork and left the sauce amounts as indicated in the recipe and it was totally flavourful.
 So you can adjust the pork amount to suit your taste.

 Here are the other dishes I served with this one.

-Wine Pairing for Schezuan Green Beans
+Wine Pairing for Szechuan Green Beans

 Pairing wine with the sweetness of Chinese food can be tricky.
 My go to is a Gewurztraminer wine.
 Alsace France sets the standard for Gewurztraminer.
-They tend to be off dry with good acidity and vry aromatic.
+They tend to be off dry with good acidity and very aromatic.
 Ontario makes a decent one as well but quite a softer style than the Alsation.
 Give Pelee Islands Gewurztraminer a try if you are inclined.
 Gewurztraminer is a very specific taste however and may not be for all palates.
 It does pair with Chinese or Thai foods because it is off dry and a good one will have a nice sugar/acid balance so it is not cloying.

 Chardonnay would typically be too dry but a wine that is described as aromatic and rich should be fruity enough to stand up to the sauce.
 Something like Hob Nob Chardonnay could work with this dish too.